 See Our Ophthalmologist in Greenville and Plano for Cataract Treatment

-By the time we reach the age of 80, more than fifty percent of people living the United States will had a cataract or surgery to remove it.
-Cataracts affect the clear lens of the eye by clouding it and blocking the way light enters in the retina.
+By the time we reach the age of 80, more than fifty percent of people living in the United States will have a cataract or surgery to remove it.
+Cataracts affect the clear lens of the eye by clouding it and blocking the way light enters the retina.
 Once the cloud in the lens grows, vision can be impaired.
-While most mild cataracts can be fixed with corrective eyewear, severe cases will need cataract surgery.
+While most mild cataracts can be fixed with corrective eye wear, severe cases will need cataract surgery.
 At Texas Eye Surgeons in Plano and Greenville, our eye surgeon has years of experience in restoring sight to patients who have cataracts.

 What Are the Signs Of Cataracts?